ucarbonregistry/Project----575/README.md

 Indian Oil Corporation Ltd. (IOCL), Assam is the Project Proponent (PP) for this specific project activity.
 They are actively integrating sustainability into its core business strategy, focusing on environmental protection, social progress, and economic growth.
-They aim to minimize their ecological footprint and actively pursue ©Universal Water Registry.
-No part of this document , may be reproduced in whole or in part in any manner without permission .4 initiatives that benefit both stakeholders and the environment.
+They aim to minimize their ecological footprint and actively pursue initiatives that benefit both stakeholders and the environment.
 Their approach is rooted in the United Nations Sustainable Development Goals (SDGs) and aims to create a more sustainable future for India and the world.